neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Philadelphia Story.md

 ---

 # The Philadelphia Story (1940)

-When a rich woman's ex-husband and a tabloid-type reporter turn up just before her planned remarriage, she begins to learn the truth about herself.
+​​When a rich woman's ex-husband and a tabloid-type reporter turn up just before her planned remarriage, she begins to learn the truth about herself.

+**7.9** on [object Object]